IskandarGhobril/empanada/_sections/story3.md

 <h2>The Lead-Lag Analysis: The Smoking Gun</h2>

 <p class="lead reveal">This is where the case breaks open.
-We test sentiment at various time lags — not just whether sentiment predicts, but <strong>when</strong> the relationship is strongest.</p>
+We test sentiment at various time lags, not just whether sentiment predicts, but <strong>when</strong> the relationship is strongest.</p>

 <p class="reveal">We measure information gain at different lags. <strong>Positive lags</strong> mean using sentiment from weeks ago to predict today's market state. <strong>Negative lags</strong> test if sentiment reflects past market states.
 If sentiment is predictive, positive lags should dominate.
 If reactive, negative lags should dominate.</p>